Psalm 12 – The Words of Man and the Word of God

 ii.
 “The psalmist breaks out into praise of the purity of His words, and declares that Jehovah will ‘keep them,’ and ‘preserve them.’
 The ‘them’ refers to the words.
 There is no promise made of widespread revival or renewal.
 It is the salvation of a remnant and the preservation of His own words which Jehovah promises.”
 (Morgan)

 iii.
-God has and will keep and preserve His Word.
-“The French atheist Voltaire made these claims openly.
-He once said, ‘In twenty years Christianity will be no more.
+God has kept and will keep and preserve His Word.
+“The French atheist Voltaire…once said, ‘In twenty years Christianity will be no more.
 My single hand shall destroy the edifice it took twelve apostles to rear.’
 He wrote that in fifty years no one would remember Christianity.
 But in the year he wrote that, the British Museum paid the Russian government five hundred thousand dollars for a Bible manuscript while one of Voltaire’s books was selling in the London book stalls for just eight cents.”
 (Boice)

 2. (8) The way of the wicked.